 The purpose of this post is to walk you through my experience with yoga.
 With these simple yoga exercises, back pain can really be diminished and you can maintain a healthy back.
 Everybody’s experience will be different, but here is my story.
-This post from the University of Maryland School of Medicine, talks about the benefits yoga can have when dealing with back pain.
+The University of Maryland School of Medicine talks about the benefits yoga can have when dealing with back pain.

 I recently started taking a yoga class at my gym.
 I have to admit, I was scared.
 Not only scared but intimidated.
 This is something I have never done before.
 I am in pretty decent shape now and if you have read any of my other posts about my back pain journey, you know I was in pretty bad shape a few years ago.

 So, being a man, first of all, taking a yoga class was going to require a little humble pie for me.
 Was I really ready to walk into a room full of mostly women and do all of these crazy twists and turns?
 I know men do yoga, but from what I have seen, not as many as women.